criswell/chroot-wrap/README.md

 an installer, I'll add it to the repo (and update this text).
 But that isn't looking likely.

+FINE!
+Installer added.
+Of course, I was getting sick of doing it manually.

 Is there any configuration or debugging?
 ----------------------------------------